 9. IMS AS sends a message to DCSF.

-10. DCSF recognizes that UE B cannot handle avatar communication and updates MF/MRF e.g., with IP address of UE B.
+10. DCSF recognizes that UE B cannot handle avatar communication and updates MF/MRF e.g., with IP address of UE B and which set of avatar-related information and data are used.

+Editor's note: FFS how DCSF knows the Avatar objects to be fetched.

 11. DCSF sends a message containing Accepted Required UE avatar capability list of MF/MRF to IMS AS.